-A hot water button produces steamy water fast, which you can use for tea, hot chocolate, and instant soup.
+A hot water button produces steamy water fast, which you can use for tea, homemade hot chocolate, and instant soup.
 The rinse feature keeps the unit clean between cups, and the water reservoir with a filter can also be removed for separate cleaning.
 A larger unit than most, this is most appropriate for households with accommodating counter space.

 Price at time of Publish: $150

 Dimensions (LxWxH): 11 x 9.3 x 12.1 inches | Weight: 9.4 pounds | Reservoir Capacity: 72 ounces

 Best for Ground Coffee